damus-io/damus/README.md

 ## Getting Started on Damus

 ### Damus iOS
-1) Get the Damus app on Testflight: https://testflight.apple.com/join/CLwjLxWl
+1) Get the Damus app on TestFlight: https://testflight.apple.com/join/CLwjLxWl

 #### ⚙️ Settings (gear icon, top right)
 - Relays: You can add more relays to send your notes to by tapping the "+".